Secure by architecture.

 02Identity verificationEvery account is verified through a licensed third-party KYC provider before any live offramp is allowed.
 Your payout bank account must match your verified identity.

-04Locked payout destinationYour bank account is set during onboarding and locked to your KYC identity.
-Changing it requires 2FA re-authentication and a 48-hour cooling-off period.
+04Bank-change protectionYour payout bank is tied to your KYC identity.
+Adding or changing one requires an email OTP and starts a 48-hour security hold before it can receive funds.
 You receive an email notification immediately when a change is requested.

-08Account freezeInstantly freeze all offramp activity with one click or one CLI command.
-No 2FA required to freeze - speed matters in an emergency.
-2FA is required to unfreeze.
+07Account freezeInstantly freeze all offramp activity with one click or one CLI command.
+No code required to freeze - speed matters in an emergency.
+An email OTP is required to unfreeze.

 Security for automated offramps